idena-network/idena-docs/docs/wp/economics.md

 | Idena foundation payouts | 10%  |
 | Zero wallet fund         | 2%   |

-### Staking rewards fund
+### Staking reward fund

-The staking rewards fund is distrubuted among all validated identities depending on their stake size. ([Quadratic Staking proposal](/docs/iip/iip-4))
+The staking reward fund is distrubuted among all validated identities depending on their stake size. ([Quadratic Staking proposal](/docs/iip/iip-4))

-### Candidate rewards fund
+### Candidate reward fund

-The candidate rewards fund is distributed to new users for passing the validation.
+The candidate reward fund is distributed to new users for passing their first validation.

 ### Flip reward fund